Summer Holiday Family Events around Bury St Edmunds, Colchester, Sudbury and Ipswich

 Summer Festival at Audley End Miniature Railway, Saffron Walden, Essex

 A bit of a drive out of Colchester, but this enchanting miniature railway is well worth the trip if you have little ones.
 There’s so much work that goes into making it feel magical.
 Start with a trip on their beautiful old school train, spotting teddys in the woods on the way.
-There’s then lots of festival fun to enjoy afterwards including, den building, face painting, a pedal go kart track, a musical fairy and elf parade, music and new for this summer the opportunity to have a ride on a punt.
+There’s then lots of festival fun to enjoy afterwards including, den building, face painting, a pedal go kart track, a musical fairy and elf parade, music and back this summer, the opportunity to have a ride on a punt.

-Events to Take Children to in Bury St Edmunds Summer 2025
+Events to Take Children to in Bury St Edmunds Summer 2026

 rougham estate sunflowers, suffolk, mum and duaghter standing in photo frame